DevSlem/multiple-knapsack/README.md

 python summary.py [PROBLEM_NAMES...]
 ```

 where `[PROBLEM_NAMES...]` is the names of the problems.
 For example, if you want to compare the results of the problems named `example1` and `example2`, you can use the following command: `$ python summary.py example1 example2`.
-Also, you can compare the results of all problems using the following command: `$ python summary.py`.
+Also, you can compare the results of all problems if you don't specify any problem: `$ python summary.py`.
 The results are saved in the `results/summary` directory.

 ## Methods